AdrienPensart/musicbot/README.rst

       --spotify / --no-spotify
       --local / --no-local
-    --limit INTEGER             Limit number of music files -h, --help                  Show this message and exit.
+    --limit INTEGER             Limit number of music files --bulk, --chunk INTEGER     How many musics to insert at the same time -h, --help                  Show this message and exit.

 musicbot local sync